Checkmk: Web-GUI ("Multisite")

 Multisite is Checkmk’s web GUI.
 In addition to having a quick page layout, it offers user-definable views and dashboards, distributed monitoring by integrating multiple monitoring instances via Livestatus, integration of NagVis, an integrated LDAP connection, access to status data via web services, and much more.
 Dashboards and views can be differentiated for various users or groups of users, for example vSphere-specific views for VMware admins.
-The web GUI is available in English and German.
+The web GUI is available in several languages.

 Setup

 Checkmk is completely administrable via the browser via its Setup module.
 This includes managing users, roles, groups, time periods, and more.
 Permissions can be granted in a granular way using a role concept.
 Existing role-based access controls (LDAP, AD) can be used for this.
-Checkmk works rule-based, so that the configuration remains intuitive even in complex environments, and the necessary effort is low.
-Automatic discovery and configuration, as well as the automatic agent update further accelerate the configuration process.
+Checkmk’s configuration is rule-based, so that it remains intuitive and scalable even in complex environments.
+Automated service discovery and configuration, as well as the automatic agent update, further accelerate the configuration process.
 An HTTP API can also be used to integrate CMDBs for accelerated configuration.